escience-conference/2023/pages/call_for_workshops.md

 - The workshop proceedings must have at least 4 papers (for a half-day workshop) or 6 papers (for a full-day workshop), at a length of at least 6 pages and no longer than 10 pages (including figure, tables, and citations) in the IEEE conference format.
 - For each paper selected for publication, at least one of the authors must be registered to eScience 2022 to present the paper in person.

-Workshop proposals should be submitted per email to Coming Soon
+Workshop proposals should be submitted per email to workshops@escience-conference.org

 A proposal should be submitted as a single PDF file (up to 5 pages).
 The proposal should include this information:
-- Workshop name and acronym
+- Workshop name and acronym.
 - Workshop description (including its focus and goals) (max.
-500 words)
+500 words).
 - Workshop length (half-day, e.g. 3 hours plus breaks, or full-day, e.g., 6 hours plus breaks)
-- Names and affiliations of the organizers and tentative composition of the committees (we invite the authors of the proposal to consider a diverse group of organizers and committee members in terms of e.g., race/ethnicity, gender, geographic areas)
+- Names and affiliations of the organizers and tentative composition of the committees (we invite the authors of the proposal to consider a diverse group of organizers and committee members in terms of e.g., race/ethnicity, gender, geographic areas).
-- Expected number of submissions/accepted papers
+- Expected number of submissions/accepted papers.
-- Prior history of this workshop, if any
+- Prior history of this workshop, if any.

 ## Workshops with invited talks and no proceedings: